What exactly is the Savannah Book Festival?

 Every year the Festival takes place over a weekend perfect for travel to Savannah: President’s Day Weekend.
 The dates in 2016 are February 11-14.

 Where does all of this happen?

-Most events take place in or around Telfair Square in historic downtown Savannah, GA, where presentation venues include the Telfair Museum, the Telfair’s Jepson Center for the Arts, historic Trustees Theater, and Trinity United Methodist Church, Lutheran Church of the Ascension, and First Baptist Church.
+Most events take place in or around Telfair, Wright, and Chippewa Squares in historic downtown Savannah, GA, where presentation venues include the Telfair Museum, the Telfair’s Jepson Center for the Arts, historic Trustees Theater, Trinity United Methodist Church, Lutheran Church of the Ascension, and First Baptist Church.